rcostanza/django-cropperjs/README.md

 # django-cropperjs

-Adds [CropperJS](https://fengyuanchen.github.io/cropperjs/)'s functionality to image fields in Django/Django CMS admin (but not elsewhere, sorry).
+Adds [CropperJS](https://fengyuanchen.github.io/cropperjs/)'s functionality to image fields in Django/Django CMS admin, including inlines.

 `CropperImageFields` is a subclass from `ImageField`, and so can be interchanged in your existing base without data loss.

 ### Quick start

-1. Add "cropperjs" to your INSTALLED_APPS setting like this:
+- Add "cropperjs" to your INSTALLED_APPS setting like this:

 ```